 C. All roadways shall be brought to finished grade as shown on the profiles of the definitive plan.
 The roadway shall be surfaced with at least the top 12 inches consisting of two six-inch layers of well-compacted binding gravel to the specified width and location.

-D. Unless paving is not required, the completed gravel surface of the travel lanes of all streets shall be treated for the full width of the roadway with a minimum of 1 1/2 inches of bituminous concrete wearing course pavement, over a minimum 21/2inch binder course of bituminous concrete.
+D. Unless paving is not required, the completed gravel surface of the travel lanes of all streets shall be treated for the full width of the roadway with a minimum of 1 1/2 inches of bituminous concrete wearing course pavement, over a minimum 2-1/2-inch binder course of bituminous concrete.

 E. The workmanship of all street and municipal service installations shall be tested by exposure, after installation, during the consecutive interval December 1 to the following April 30.
 The compliance official shall inspect the installation after said exposure to determine if the installation is adequate and completed.